Kemal Inat

 Kemal Inat is a professor of Turkish Foreign Policy and Middle East Politics in the Department of International Relations at Sakarya University.
-Inat is founding director of Sakarya University Middle East Institute and head of Department of International Relations, Sakarya University.
-He also serves in Sakarya Bilgi Kültür Merkezi as member of the board.
+Inat is founding director of Sakarya University Middle East Institute and former head of Department of International Relations, Sakarya University.
+He also served in SETA (Foundation for Political, Economic and Social Research) as Energy Research Director between 2019 and 2022.

 Early years

 Kemal Inat was born in Hendek, Sakarya.
 He received his BA in International Relations from Ankara University in 1992 and his MA from University of Siegen in Germany in 1997.
-He received his Ph.D. from the same university upon completion of his doctoral thesis titled "Türkische Nahostpolitik am Anfang des 21.
-Jahrhunderts" (Turkey's Middle East Policy at the Dawn of 21st Century) in 2000.
+He completed his graduate education in Germany, earning his PhD in 2000 from Universität Gesamthochschule Siegen.
+His doctoral dissertation, titled “Türkische Nahostpolitik am Anfang des 21.
+Jahrhunderts” (Turkey’s Middle East Policy at the Dawn of the Twenty-First Century), examined the evolving dynamics of Turkish foreign policy toward the Middle East.

 Sakarya University

-Kemal İnat has been a faculty member in the Department of International Relations, Sakarya University, since 1997.
-He was promoted to associate professor in 2006 and to full professor in 2011.
+İnat has been a faculty member in the Department of International Relations, Sakarya University, since 1997.
+He was appointed Assistant Professor in 2001, promoted to Associate Professor in 2006, and attained the rank of Full Professor in 2011, all within the same department.
 Over the course of his academic career, İnat has held several key administrative positions at Sakarya University, including department chair, dean, and institute director.
 From 2010 to 2013, he served as Director of the Institute of Social Sciences, and in 2014, he briefly held the position of Dean of the Faculty of Economic and Administrative Sciences.
 He also chaired the Department of International Relations on two separate occasions, first from 2013 to 2016 and later from 2018 to 2022.
 In addition, İnat was the founding director of the Sakarya University Middle East Institute, a role he held from 2013 to 2017.

 Academic Studies

 Inat has published numerous articles on Middle East politics and Turkish foreign policy in Turkish.
 Inat is the editor and the main contributor of "Ortadoğu Yıllığı" (The Middle East Yearbook) published since 2005.
-He is also the editor of Türk Dış Politikası Yıllığı (Turkish Foreign Policy Annual) published since 2009 by SETA Publication.
+Despite encountering numerous changes in publication houses over more than 20 years, including early volumes published by Nobel Akademik Yayıncılık (2005–2006), subsequent series with Küre Yayınları (2007–2009), Açılım Kitap (2010s), Kadim Yayınları (mid-2010s) and most recently Ortadoğu Yayınları (2020s), "Ortadoğu Yıllığı" has endured as one of the longest-serving annual publications in Turkey.
+Inat is also the editor of Türk Dış Politikası Yıllığı (Turkish Foreign Policy Annual) published since 2009 by SETA Publication.
 Added to these two annual, Inat's academic articles have been published in national and international peer-reviewed journals.
 These journals include Insight Turkey, Khazar Journal of Humanities and Social Sciences, Finanspolitik & Ekonomik Yorumlar, Bilgi and Demokrasi Platformu.
 He currently teaches as a professor on Middle East politics, Turkish foreign policy and international conflicts.